FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

-The rendering backend focuses entirely on Vulkan, so it reuses Vulkan enums where appropriate.
+The rendering backend focuses entirely on Vulkan and HLSL, so it reuses Vulkan enums where appropriate.
 However, the API greatly simplifies the more painful points of writing straight Vulkan.
 Modern Vulkan [extensions](https://github.com/FaberSanZ/Zeckoxe/wiki/Extension) and [features](#Features) are aggressively made use of to improve performance

 <br>